tc39/proposal-decimal/README.md

 # Ecma TC39 JavaScript Decimal proposal

-The TC39 Decimal proposal is an investigation into adding a built-in data type in JavaScript to prepresent base-10 decimal numbers.
+The TC39 Decimal proposal is an investigation into adding a built-in data type in JavaScript to represent base-10 decimal numbers.

 This whole proposal is basically a big open question, and we'd welcome your participation in discussing the design space in the issues linked above.
 We'd especially encourage you to help us answer these and other questions by [contributing documentation about use cases you care about](https://github.com/littledan/proposal-decimal/issues/3).